 Center for Natural Lands Management

-In cooperation with CNLM, SPP undertook the management of nursery plant production at CNLM’s Shotwell’s Landing Nursery in January 2012.
-Shotwell’s is the regional processing center for seed and plants used in the restoration of south Puget lowland prairies.
+In cooperation with CNLM, SPP undertook the management of nursery plant production at CNLM’s Shotwell’s Landing Nursery from January 2012 to July 2016.
+Shotwell’s is the regional processing center for seed and plants used in the restoration of south Salish lowland prairies.
 The nursery includes 4,800 square feet of protected growing space.